KorosDennis/phase-3-sinatra-react-project/README.md

 # Phase 3 Project Guidelines

+## FRONTEND
+ you can access the front end of the project by using the following link [FRONTEND](https://github.com/KorosDennis/phase-3-frontend).

 ## Learning Goals

 - Build a web basic API with Sinatra and Active Record to support a React